jacamars/Newbidder/README.md

 Docker Compose
 -------------------------------
-Use Docker Compose to run Crosstalk, Bidder, Zerospike, Kafka and Zookeeper in a single console window:
+Use Docker Compose to run Bidder, Kafka and Zookeeper in a single console window:

 1. Copy docker-compose.yml from Project's docker/ directory.